leodeslf/leaf/src/ui/typography.md

 - *Bold*.
 - *Black*.

-Width terms in ascending order:
+Width terms in ascending order (from narrowest to widest):

 - *Ultra Condensed*.
 - *Condensed*.